methanoliver/fim-chronology/src/data/intro.md

 This is a piece of "software," for lack of a better word, made with the intent to discuss the issues of episode ordering for *My Little Pony: Friendship is Magic* in a way that is more conductive to getting something reasoned out than an Excel table or a simple textual list.
-It is not so much a chronology by itself, as it is a tool to *think* about it, which I made because messing around with tables and textual documents quickly got tiresome and started producing stupid errors.
+This is not so much a chronology by itself, as it is a tool to *think* about it, which I made because messing around with tables and textual documents quickly got tiresome and started producing stupid errors.

 It should be obvious that the problem of episode ordering exists, if only from the placement of **Hearthbreakers** immediately before **Scare Master** in the airing order, or **Winter Wrap-Up** sitting in-between two episodes worth of green hills, but certain statements on screen make it clear that the problem goes much deeper.